 Pruntytown!
 Any infraction that could not otherwise be dealt with might lead to the mention of the word by adults.
-For many, the threat of being shipped off to this dark and mysterious place was so effective because it was practically incomprehensible.
+For many, the threat of being shipped off to the dark and mysterious place was effective because it was practically incomprehensible.
 What was Pruntytown?
-Could there be such as place?
-That uncertainty seemed to be common.
+Could there be such a place?
+That uncertainty seemed to be shared.

-"I remember not understanding exactly what Pruntytown was, and that made it all the more threatening," recalls Carlos Escobar, who grew up in Charleston.
+"I remember not understanding exactly what Pruntytown was, and that made it all the more threatening," Carlos Escobar, who grew up in Charleston, recalled.

-"I did not really believe in the place or that I'd be sent there, but because it was called a 'town' and because it might have been associated with prunes.
+"I did not really believe in the place or that I would be sent there, but because it was called a 'town,' and because it might have been associated with prunes, I was cautious.
 How were prunes involved?

 "It was bizarrely effective—on the same level as being given lumps of coal rather than toys for Christmas."

-However, adults living near the town knew it was a very real place.
-Photographer Brian Peterman, who grew up not far from Pruntytown, says knowing it was real might have worsened the threat.
+However, adults living near the town knew it was real.
+Photographer Brian Peterman, who grew up near Pruntytown, says knowing it was real might have worsened the threat.

 "We were told that there were people who drove around in vans like dog catchers ready to capture children who stayed out too late," Peterman laughed.
 "And whereas boys were threatened with Pruntytown, girls were threatened with being sent to Salem."

-From 1891 to 1983, it was the site of the West Virginia Industrial Home for Boys, the chief state detention center for juvenile male offenders.
-In 1899, the West Virginia Industrial Home for Girls was opened at Salem, West Virginia.
+From 1891 to 1983, the West Virginia Industrial Home for Boys site at Pruntytown was the chief state detention center for juvenile male offenders.
+In 1899, the West Virginia Industrial Home for Girls was opened in Salem, West Virginia, about 40 miles away.

-Both the facilities at Salem and Pruntytown closed in 1983, after which the girls’ facility was redesignated as the West Virginia Industrial Home for Youth.
-In 1985, the facility at Pruntytown became a state prison for adult offenders of both genders, renamed the Pruntytown Correctional Center.
+The Salem and Pruntytown facilities closed in 1983, after which the girls’ facility was redesignated as the West Virginia Industrial Home for Youth.
+In 1985, Pruntytown became a state prison for adult offenders of both genders, renamed the Pruntytown Correctional Center.

 Thirty-two female prisoners were moved to Pruntytown from the Alderson Federal Prison Camp at Alderson, West Virginia, in 1988.
-However, in 2007 the females were transferred to Lakin Correctional Center near Point Pleasant, West Virginia, and Pruntytown no longer houses female prisoners.
+However, in 2007, the females were transferred to Lakin Correctional Center near Point Pleasant, West Virginia, and Pruntytown no longer housed female prisoners.

 The facility now has a capacity of 369 inmates with a 24-bed substance-abuse treatment unit and an additional 24 beds designated as pre-treatment.
-Its residents are now classified as low-public-risk inmates.
+Its residents are currently classified as low-public-risk inmates.

-First known as Cross Roads—due to its location at the junction of the Washington Post Road and the Booth's Ferry Pike—the community was incorporated in 1801 as Williamsport.
-It became Pruntytown in 1845, thanks to Prunty, and was made the seat of justice for Taylor County, though in 1878, the seat was moved to nearby Grafton, West Virginia.
+First known as Cross Roads—due to its location at the junction of the Washington Post Road and the Booth's Ferry Pike—Pruntytown was incorporated in 1801 as Williamsport.
+It became Pruntytown in 1845, thanks to John Prunty, and was made the seat of justice for Taylor County, though, in 1878, the seat was moved to nearby Grafton, West Virginia.